anchorbaptistslc/anchorbaptistslc.org/content/ministries/music.md

     alt_text: Church choir and orchestra
     caption: Orchestra member serving the Lord through music
 ---
 At Anchor Baptist Church, we believe that music is a vital part of worship and spiritual growth.
 Our music ministry, led by Jordan Lendt, serves to enhance our worship services and bring glory to God through song.

 ## Worship Services

 Our Sunday morning worship service features traditional hymns carefully selected to honor God and edify the congregation.
 The music ministry includes:

-- Congregational singing
+* Congregational singing
-- Special music selections
+* Special music selections
-- Choir performances
+* Choir performances
-- Instrumental accompaniment
+* Instrumental accompaniment

 ## Get Involved

-We welcome those who have a heart for worship and musical talent to join our music ministry.
+We welcome members who have a heart for worship and musical talent to join our music ministry.
 Whether you sing or play an instrument, there are opportunities to serve:

-- Join the choir
+* Join the choir
-- Play an instrument
+* Play an instrument
-- Participate in special music
+* Participate in special music
-- Help with sound and technical aspects
+* Help with sound and technical aspects

 ## Special Events

 Throughout the year, our music ministry participates in various special events:

-- Christmas cantatas
+* Christmas cantatas
-- Easter programs
+* Easter programs
-- Special worship services
+* Special worship services
-- Community outreach events
+* Community outreach events

 If you have a passion for music and worship, we invite you to join us in serving the Lord through our music ministry.